 - this was partly offset by alcoholic beverages and tobacco (subtracting 0.13 percentage points), housing, water, electricity, gas and other fuels (subtracting 0.04 percentage points), clothing and footwear (subtracting 0.02 percentage points).

-- increased by 0.2% (seasonally adjusted terms) to $3.4 billion in the quarter, compared to no change nationally.
+- increased by 0.4% (seasonally adjusted terms) to $3.4 billion in the quarter, compared to the 0.4% increase nationally.

-- was driven by increased expenditure on recreation and culture, hotels, cafes and restaurants, and health.
+- was driven by increased expenditure on transport and other goods and services

 Public consumption